bilgino/angularforddd/README.md

 **» Object Factory Pattern:**<br/>

-The object factory pattern helps to create complex objects like aggregates that involve the creation of other related objects and more importantly assists in type safety when constructing dynamic objects with ES6 spread, rest, destructuring and merging of JavaScript object literals.
+Objects can be constructed using regular constructors or using static factories.
+The object factory pattern helps to create complex objects like aggregates that involve the creation of other related objects and more importantly assists in type safety when constructing dynamic objects with ES6+ features such as: spread, rest, destructuring and merging of JavaScript object literals.

 Option 1: